 - 1) Time of call in EST or EDT with GMT subtraction. - 2) Link to Intellectual Property Statement on Member Website.
-Link to the participation agreement. - 3) Agenda for the Meeting. - 4) Link to the Member Forum. - 5) Link to WebEx. - 6) Links to background material. - 7) Basic information on participating in WebEx. - 8) Information to Member Website in the Agendas and Minutes folder of the forum. - 9) Meeting information in Forum Calendar on Member Website.
+Link to the participation agreement. - 3) Agenda for the Meeting. - 4) Link to the Member Forum. - 5) Link to web conferencing. - 6) Links to background material. - 7) Basic information on participating in the web conference. - 8) Information on access to the member area of the website. - Meeting information in the calendar on Member Website.